EQEmu/eqemu-docs-v2/docs/categories/installation/ground-up-windows-install.md

 # Ground Up Windows Install

-{% hint style="info" %}
+!!! info
       This guide is intended for advanced users who want to configure EQEmu "from the ground up" for a windows server.
 It is not the recommended route, we suggest using the [Windows-Server install ](server-installation-windows.md)instead for most cases

 This guide provides instructions for compiling 32-bit Windows server binaries and setting up a local development server

 Read through this guide before starting to ensure an understanding of the process
-{% endhint %}

-{% hint style="info" %}
+!!! info
       The target computer must have an active internet connection at the time of installation.

 Please direct any questions to our server support channel in [[discord](https://discord.gg/QHsm7CD)]

 _Screenshots may vary depending on options selected and program graphical user interface changes._
-{% endhint %}

 ## Compiler Setup